Taylor Swift Dazzles in Princess-Inspired Gown at 2019 Time 100 Gala

 Elder Ordonez / SplashNews.com

-Taylor didn't attend the gala alone, as cameras caught the pop star leaving her apartment with gal pals Martha Hunt and Abigail Anderson.
-All three also went to Gigi Hadid's birthday bash on Monday night.
+It appears that Taylor didn't attend the gala alone, as cameras caught the pop star leaving her apartment with gal pals, Martha Hunt and Abigail Anderson.
+Fans might recall all three went to Gigi Hadid's birthday bash on Monday night.

+"Taylor makes the job of creating music for millions of people look easy," he penned.
+Adding, "She's the master of putting the perfect amount of thought into not overthinking, and that's why her music connects so well."

-It's unknown what the 29-year-old star will sing at the Time 100 gala.
+It's unknown what the 29-year-old star will sing tonight.
 Despite the fact that Swifties believe she's releasing new music soon (aka on Friday, April 26), the "Style" singer will most likely perform her hit-makers.
+Khalid is also slated to hit the stage.